PUBLIC SECTOR SCORECARD

 WHAT WE OFFER

-The Public Sector Scorecard Research Unit provides consultancy, training and research research on strategy mapping, quality, service improvement and performance management in the Public and Voluntary Sectors.
+The Public Sector Scorecard Research Centre provides consultancy, training and research on strategy mapping, quality, service improvement and performance management in the Public and Voluntary Sectors.

 For more information on our services click here or download our brochure.
 Please leave your contact details here to receive latest information or to become more involved in the work of the Centre.